sammcj/spitter/README.md

 # With both custom model directory and Ollama command
 spitter modelname http://192.168.0.100:11434 --model-dir /path/to/custom/models --ollama-cmd "docker exec -it ollama ollama"

+# Push all models with custom model directory
+spitter modelname http://192.168.0.100:11434 --all --model-dir /path/to/custom/models
 ```

 ### As a Go package